 3) Bad visual quality

-No photos of the product, or just having product photos that look really bad is one of the top 3 things that stops site viewers online from making a purchase.
+No photos of the product, or just having product photos that look really bad is one of the top 3 things that stop site viewers online from making a purchase.

 III) Choose Meero for all your product photo needs

-More than 75% of consumers rely on photos of products when they’re buying online.
+More than 75% of consumers depend on photos when they’re buying online.

 Meero knows the stakes are high for e-commerce, and that’s why our startup has been working since 2016 with prestigious clients across the world to produce photos, videos, 360 VR virtual visits, and other cutting-edge visuals for their businesses online.

-Meero has developed a complete e-commerce and product photography offer perfectly tailored to the demands of small businesses and online retailers.
+Meero has developed e-commerce perfectly tailored to the demands of small businesses and online retailers.
 No matter where you are in the world, Meero has a network of 58,000 professional photographers who have been trained and vetted for their work to ensure a standard of high-quality photography in all our work.
-We take care of all the complicated admin and organisation, and you get professional, stylish, high definition visuals at competitive prices in no time at all.
+We take care of all the complicated admin and organization, and you get professional, stylish, high definition visuals at competitive prices in no time at all.